 That’s why we’ve gathered together a list of great volunteer opportunities for teens in Osceola County!

 Teen Ambassadors – The Osceola Library System needs teen volunteers to help out with youth programs, decorating, events, and more!
-Check out our Teen Ambassador page or talk to your library’s teen specialist to learn more.
+Applications are accepted during the months of September and April.
+Talk to your Library’s Teen Specialist to learn more.

 Celebration Health – Teens 16 and older can volunteer at Celebration Health.
 An orientation and interview is required.